ouspg/CompSec/Lab5_ChipWhisperer/README.md

 Your ending result (and requirement to gain points from this task) should be script which automatically solves whole password for you.

 Some tips which might be helpful
-* During your experimenting most important thing is to find some point of power trace which is always different depending if character was correct or incorrect. (percistence?)
+* During your experimenting most important thing is to find some point of power trace which is always different depending if character was correct or incorrect.
+Consider using "Enable percistance"-button to draw traces top of each other for easier analysis.
 * Second important thing is to find out how long is the processing time of single correct character.
-Every time correct character is found, comparision point must be shifted forward that amount.
+Every time correct character is found, comparision point must be shifted forward that amount (which is done by the increasing value of variable `i`).
 * You might speed up testing some amount by putting known correct characters earlier to testing list.
 Notice that you should still put some incorrect character as first of the testlist.
 Otherwise you might end up in the situation during testing that your wrong code selects always the first character of your list, but because it happens to be correct one, you might think that code is right.

 ### What to return in this task?